Ghana–Nigeria relations

 Ghana–Nigeria relations are the bilateral diplomatic relations between Ghana and Nigeria.

+Both Ghana and Nigeria are republics in the Commonwealth of Nations.

 Colonial

 The colonial era increased the relationship between both countries.
 Both Nigeria and Ghana were colonized by the British Empire.
 This colonization gave the countries, which share no common language, a means of communication.
 This era also brought some Nigerians to Ghana.
-During the Colonial era, descendants of Nigerian Hausas were brought to the Gold Coast, what is now Ghana, to fight under the British flag in an attempt to destroy one of the last holdouts against British rule in West Africa, the Ashanti Empire.
+During the colonial era, descendants of Nigerian Hausas were brought to the Gold Coast, what is now Ghana, to fight under the British flag in an attempt to destroy one of the last holdouts against British rule in West Africa, the Ashanti Empire.
 They were called Glover Hausas and contributed to the foundations of the Gold Coast's colonial army.

 Post-colonial

 Many Nigerians began moving to Ghana after Ghana became the first independent country in the region in 1957.
-Also in the late 1970s many Ghanaians moved to Nigeria as economic migrants.
+Also in the late 1970s, many Ghanaians moved to Nigeria as economic migrants.
 The relationship became sour for various reasons.
 Thus, under former Ghanaian prime minister Kofi Abrefa Busia's Aliens Compliance Order, Nigerians among other immigrants were forced to leave Ghana as they made up a significant percentage of Ghana's large undocumented population.
 The official reason for deportation was failing to comply with the immigration laws of the country.